sebhammer/YAZGPT/README.md

 **TODO**

+Explore use cases and sumarize results: General research, copy cataloging, resource sharing

 Refine the mapping of records.
 Is it possible to give access to additional fields/detailed records on demand?
+I'm thinking about an option to return full MARC for small result sets, with an error message back if too many records are returned.

 Would it make sense to predefine multiple search targets and let the LLM choose the modst appropriate one?

-Explore use cases: General research, copy cataloging, resource sharing
+Create etc/targets and a way to specify a list of available targets for a session.

 List remaining context buffer space; add some kind of cleanout/compression of older messages.
+Right now, everything is kept which is likely to lead to crummy results is a session goes on too long anyway.

 Make the temperature a command line setting to allow experimentation.
-Possibly, t=0 would be preferable for these kinds of explorations.
+Possibly, t=0 would be preferable for these kinds of explorations but right now the "creativity" of temp=1 may be good for discovery/ideation.